Smalltalk

 Jay Kim Salinger

-Founder of smalltalk.
+Founder of Smalltalk.
 Cross-cultural communication, art and technology enthusiast.

 Previous Article